stuartmac/Jalview-in-Docker/README.md

   --rm jalview-gui
 ```

+## Integrating Jalview with a Slivka Stack

+This Docker setup is especially useful for integrating Jalview with a containerized Slivka service.
+By pre-configuring Jalview to connect to your running Slivka instance, you can:

+- Use Slivka-exposed tools directly within Jalview
+- Customise Jalview’s analysis capabilities by adding compatible tools to your Slivka container
+- Rapidly prototype and deploy new bioinformatics tools that are immediately accessible via Jalview’s GUI

+This integration is ideal for development environments where you want to test or share new Jalview-compatible services with minimal setup.

 ## Add Jalview to XQuartz Applications

 For easier access, you can add Jalview to the Applications menu in XQuartz: